-• Be sure that digital photographs are clear, sharp, properly colored, and cropped appropriately.
+Be sure that digital photographs are clear, sharp, properly colored, and cropped appropriately.
+Also, be sure that your images are at correct angles with no obstructions and show all required features.

 SECTION SIX: STUDY MODELS - 2 POINTS

 → In Section Six, examiners evaluate the quality of soaped models.